What Happens When You Merge LinkedIn Accounts: Can I Have Two Profiles?

 How to merge two Linkedin accounts

-Whatever the cause, you may rest easy knowing that there is a simple technique to merge two Linkedin accounts and go forward with one single LinkedIn profile.
+Whatever the cause, you may rest easy knowing that there is a simple technique to merge two LinkedIn accounts and go forward with one single LinkedIn profile.

 You will be able to maintain the connections for both the primary account and the duplicate profile.